GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/best_coding_practices.md

 code in NDSL, it's time to talk about how a repository containing NDSL code should be structured.

-In this example, we've created a mock-up repository (provide link to repo) which contains NDSL code to convert temperature from Fahrenheit to Kelvin and then back to Fahrenheit.
+In this example, we've created a mock-up repository which contains NDSL code to convert temperature from Fahrenheit to Kelvin and then back to Fahrenheit.
 We've named our mock-up repository `tutorial`, which contains four Python scripts: `driver.py`, `stencils.py`, `constants.py`, and `temporaries.py`.

 Each script has a unique purpose.
 For example, `driver.py` contains code to create and call the `class` that initializes the NDSL stencils.